Majestic-dev/Tester69/README.md

             * When unmuted, their roles will be replaced with the roles they had before they got muted
     - Miscellaneous
         * Added a "search_gif" command that will search for a gif on GIPHY by the given keyword, if no keyword is given it will search for a random gif
+        * Added a "search_image" command that will search for an image on Unsplash by the given keyword, if no keyword is given it will search for a random image
+    - Commands
+        * Added a cooldown for all of the commands (except the ones located in [Mainstuff.py](cogs/mainstuff.py))

 # TODO